laacz/aoc-2022/readme.md

 and there was the case of Down->Right wrapping, which wrapped differently for the test and for the actual input.

 So here we go.

+## Day 23

+Straightforward until the point when tests pass, but actual input doesn't.
+This happened with part 2.
+The reason for that was stupid logic error.
+I was annoyed by myself to the point where I did not do any performance refactoring, as opposed to previous days.